k-nearest neighbors prediction and classification for spatial data: Numerical results

-Data comes from coastal demersal surveys off Senegalese coasts performed by the scientific team of the CRODT (Oceanographic Research Center of Dakar Thiaroye) in cold and hot season, in the North, Center and South areas, from 2001 to 2015.
-The fishing gear used is a standard fish trawl long of $31.82~\mathrm{m}$, with $33.9~\mathrm{m}$ for the length of the bead, $24.5~\mathrm{m}$ for the back rope and $45~\mathrm{mm}$ for the size of the meshes stretched at the level of the pocket.
-Fishing stations were visited from sunrise to sunset (diurnal strokes) at the rate of $1/2$ hour per station, according to the usual working methodology of the CRODT.
-They were essentially fired by stratified sampling, following double stratification by area (North, Center and South) and bathymetry ($0-50~\mathrm{m}$, $50-100~\mathrm{m}$, $100-150~\mathrm{m}$ and $150-200~\mathrm{m}$).
-The database includes $495$ stations described, among other, by identifying variables (campaign, number of station or trawl), temporal (date, year, season, starting and ending trawl times, duration time and time stratum), spatial (starting and ending latitudes and longitudes, area, starting and ending depths, average depth and bathymetric strata) biological (species/group of species, family, zoological group and specific status) and environmental (sea bottom temperature (SBT), sea surface temperature (SST), sea bottom salinity (SBS) and sea surface salinity (SSS)).
-We note that the Senegalese and Mauritanian upwellings affect the spatial end seasonal distribution of coastal demersal fish.
-In this work, taking account the environment effect, we focus on classifying three species which are of economic interest in this west african part. \begin{itemize} \item Dentex angolensis (\textbf{Dentex}) is of Sparidae family.
-That family are coastal marine fish presents in tropical and temperate regions.
-Dentex angolensis is the most deep specie in Sparidae family.
-It is present at depths up to $200~\mathrm{m}$. \item Pagrus caeruleostictus (\textbf{Pagrus}) is an intertropical species belonging to the Sparidae family, very abundant in south of Dakar(center zone) between $15$ and $35~\mathrm{m}$.
-It presents in cold waters $(<15 ^{\circ} C)$ between $10$ to $90 ~\mathrm{m}$. \item Galeoides decadactylus (\textbf{Thiekem}) is of Polynemidae family that belongs to the coastal community of Sciaenidae.
-It is preferentially at a depth between $10~\mathrm{m}$ and $20~\mathrm{m}$, but it is present up to $60~\mathrm{m}$.
-Migrations perpendicular to the coast are noted for fleeing waters where the oxygen level is too low.
-Thiekem is a specie of Guinean affinity, particularly abundant in the hot season in Senegal. \end{itemize}
+We consider data from the coastal demersal sea surveys of Senegal performed by the scientific team of the Oceanographic Research Center of Dakar-Thiaroye and the oceanographic research center of the Senegalese Institute of Agricultural Research, during the cold and hot seasons in the North, Center and South areas of the Senegalese coasts.
+Fishing stations were visited from sunrise to sunset (diurnal strokes) at the rate of half an hour per station.
+They were selected using stratified sampling, following double stratification by area (North, Center and South) and bathymetry ($0-50~\mathrm{m}$, $50-100~\mathrm{m}$, $100-150~\mathrm{m}$ and $150-200~\mathrm{m}$).
+The database includes $495$ stations (see panel (a) of Figure \ref{plotPoint}), described among others by the campaign, temporal features (season, starting and ending trawl times, duration time), spatial coordinates (starting and ending latitude and longitude, area, starting and ending depths, average depth and bathymetric strata), biological parameters (species, family, zoological group and specific status) and environmental parameters (sea bottom temperature (SBT), sea surface temperature (SST), sea bottom salinity (SBS) and sea surface salinity (SSS)).\\ It should be noted that the Senegalese and Mauritanian upwellings affect the spatial and seasonal distributions of coastal demersal fish.
+Thus, it is important to study the locations of the fish species in this region.
+In this section, we focus on the three following species which have a particular economic interest in the west African region: \begin{itemize} \item[\textbullet] {\it Galeoides decadactylus} (\textit{Thiekem}) of the Polynemidae family that belongs to the coastal community of Sciaenidae.
+It is located at a depth between $10~\mathrm{m}$ and $20~\mathrm{m}$.
+We can say that it is present up to $60~\mathrm{m}$.
+Panel (b) of Figure \ref{plotPoint} shows the $101$ stations where it is identified.
+This species is particularly abundant in the south of the Senegal coast. \item[\textbullet] {\it Dentex angolensis} (\textit{Dentex}) of the Sparidae family located in tropical and temperate regions. {\it Dentex angolensis} is the most deep species of Sparidae family.
+It is present at depths up to $200~\mathrm{m}$.
+Panel (c) of Figure \ref{plotPoint} shows the $266$ stations where it is identified.
+This species is particularly abundant in the center and the northern parts of the Senegal coast. \item[\textbullet] {\it Pagrus caeruleostictus} (\textit{Pagrus}) of the inter-tropical species belonging to the Sparidae family {is} abundant in the south of Dakar (center zone) between $15$ and $35~\mathrm{m}$.
+It prefers cold waters $(<15 ^{\circ} C)$ between $10$ to $90 ~\mathrm{m}$.
+Panel (d) of Figure \ref{plotPoint} illustrates the $158$ stations where this species is identified.
+The \textit{Pagrus} species is mainly present in the center of the Senegal coast. \end{itemize} Figure~\ref{plotPoint} illustrates the spatial distributions of the previous three species.
+For example, one can observe that {\it Thiekem} is a coastal species.
+It prefers a higher temperature and lower surface salinity, see Figure~\ref{FigImage} for the spatial distributions of the environmental predictors.
+One can observe the spatial heterogeneity of the environmental predictors which partially may determine the vertical and horizontal migration of species.